chaozhong2010/VHR-10_dataset_coco/README.md

 ### Prepare data

 This code takes NWPU VHR-10 dataset as example.
-You can download NWPU-RESISC45 dataset and put them as follows.
+You can download NWPU VHR-10 dataset and put them as follows.

 ```
 ├── show_coco.py # visualizationtrain script